SushantSingh-23-01/LLM_Applications/README.md

 - *Top_P*: 0.5 - 0.9
 - *num_ctx*: Whatever GPU supports.
 - *num_token*: As large as possible which allows chunks to fit within context window.
 - *num_ctx, num_tokens, tokens_overlap*: Tune them to minimize the number of chunks.
-For each chunk a LLM call is made
+Remember each chunk a LLM call is made.